Quinceañera

-In Latin American cultures, it is customary to celebrate a girl's 15th birthday.
-In Spanish, the girl celebrating her 15th birthday is called a quinceañera; (Note: /es-419/.) in English, primarily in the United States, quinceañera (Note: /USlangˌkiːnsɪnˈjɛərə, -seɪ.ənˈ-/, /UKlangˌkwɪnsɪnˈ-/.) is used to refer to the celebrations and honors surrounding the special occasion.
-The Spanish names for the celebration can be literally translated to English as the 'celebration of the 15-year-old' (fiesta de quinceañera, fiesta de quince años), '15 years' (quince años, quinceañero) or just '15' (quinces).
+A Quinceañera (Note: /es-419/.) in Spanish, or quinceañera (Note: /USlangˌkiːnsɪnˈjɛərə, -seɪ.ənˈ-/.) in the United States, is a coming of age celebration in Latin American cultures for a girl's 15th birthday.
+The Spanish names for the celebration can be literally translated to English as the "celebration of the 15-year-old" (fiesta de quinceañera, fiesta de quince años), "15 years" (quince años, quinceañero) or just "15" (quince).

-Origin
+Practices or traditions for the event can vary across different cultures and can take on religious overtones, but typically involve food, dancing, music, and the girl of honor wearing a tiara.

+History

 Contemporary festivities combine Catholic traditions from old Spain with the traditions of indigenous heritages of pre-Columbian Mexico, along with a few modern twists, and rely heavily on European influence from the period of the Second Mexican Empire.
-For example: In ancient Mexico, the Aztecs and other indigenous peoples had many different ceremonies to mark the passage through the various stages of life.
+For example, in ancient Mexico, the Aztecs and other indigenous peoples had many different ceremonies to mark the passage through the various stages of life.
 The quinceañera marked a young woman's transition to adulthood, as she was presented, as a virgin, to the community for probable suitors.

-Other origin stories attribute quinceañera history to the Duchess of Alba in Spain, who hosted a ball at her palace and invited adolescent girls to attend in formal clothes.This tradition would continue and was reinforced when Empress Carlota of Mexico, granddaughter of the Louis Philippe I of France, threw a similar reception for her court in Mexico City—presenting young women as eligible for marriage.
+Other origin stories attribute quinceañera history to the Duchess of Alba in Spain, who hosted a ball at her palace and invited adolescent girls to attend in formal clothes.This tradition continued and was reinforced when Empress Carlota of Mexico, granddaughter of the Louis Philippe I of France, threw a similar reception for her court in Mexico City—presenting young women as eligible for marriage.
 The traditions of the quinceañera wearing elaborate ball gowns, utilizing courtly European social customs, and ballroom dancing coincides with the styles and customs of the period of the Second Mexican Empire, which was an extension of the European royal courts of the time.

 In a traditional Mexican quinceañera, young women and men have roles as formal damas and chambelanes, who perform special bends at the celebration, along with the quinceañera herself.
 There is also a "man of honor" who accompanies the young woman.
 Potential suitors present gifts to her family to make up a dowry or bridal wealth.
 Prior to her being given away, the women of the community participate by instructing the quinceañera in her duties and responsibilities, urging her to follow the correct path, by remaining true to her people and their traditions throughout her life.